-Vehicle doors allow people to get inside the vehicle without having a permanant hole in the body.
-They usually have a handle (which can be pulled to open the door when unlocked) on both the outside and inside, and sometimes have a protective piece (usually made of plastic) which keeps the door from getting damaged from light hits (like from shopping carts).
+Vehicle doors allow people to get inside the vehicle without having a permanent hole in the body.
+They usually have a handle (which can be pulled to open the door when unlocked) on both the outside and inside, and sometimes have a protective piece (usually made of plastic) which keeps the door from getting damaged from light collisions (such as from shopping carts).

-Some body styles are determined by the number of doors a vehicle has, such as a coupe (two door) or sedan (four door).
-Sometimes the rear hatch on a hatchback is considered a door, which is where three door and five door body styles come from.
+Some vehicle body styles are determined by the number of doors a vehicle has, such as a coupé (two door) or sedan (four door).
+Sometimes the rear hatch on a hatchback is considered a door, which is where three door and five door body style names originate from.

 Gullwing Doors